prashant887/scala-language-fundamentals/README.md

 Partially Applied  Function:where all the args are not passed that function needs specify some or None

 Partial Function creates to only a subset of possible data for which it has been defined , works for certain values passed

+First Class Function allows functions to be assigned to variable and execute it

+HigherOrder Functions : Takes Functions as input param , functions are first class citizen , even methods can be passed as args